-If you need to update your sales tax mailing address, call the Sales Tax Information Center (see Need help? on page 4) or enter your correct address on the label we provided.
+If you need to update your sales tax mailing address, you can now do so online.
+Visit our Web site at www.nystax.gov and look for the change my address option for further instructions.
+Otherwise, call the Sales Tax Information Center (see Need help? on page 4) or enter your correct address on Form ST-810.
 You may also use Form DTF-96, Report of Address Change for Business Tax Accounts, to update your mailing address, physical address, or designated preparer or filing service address.
 If you need to change additional information such as the name, ID number, physical address, owner/officer information, business activity, or paid preparer address (as well as your address), complete and send in Form DTF-95, Business Tax Account Update.
-You can obtain forms through Internet access, fax-on-demand, or by calling one of the telephone assistance numbers listed in the Need help? section on page 4.
+You can get these forms from our Web site, by fax or by phone.
+See Need help? on page 4.